-Estimates of (6) using OLS are presented in model 4, table 5.10 These show a by now very familiar pattern, namely the standard ORU result $|\beta_3| < \beta_1 > \beta_2$.
+Estimates of Eq.
+(6) using OLS are presented in model 4, Table 5.
+These show a by now very familiar pattern, namely the standard ORU result $|\beta_3| < \beta_1 > \beta_2$.
 The estimates may be interpreted in relation to the OLS estimates presented in model 1.
-For example, among the correctly matched workers in Model 1 those in job requiring higher qualifications could look forward to greater wage growth.
-We obtain the same result when we compare employees with the same wages, as we do in Model 4, although here the difference is even greater.
-The latter can be thought of as a comparison of young university graduates with older industrial workers; while wages at t1 may be identical the former can expect greater wage growth.
+For example, among the correctly matched workers in model 1 those in jobs requiring higher qualifications could look forward to greater wage growth.
+We obtain the same result when we compare employees with the same wages, as we do in model 4, although here the difference is even greater.
+The latter can be thought of as a comparison of young university graduates with older industrial workers; while wages at t_1 may be identical the former can expect greater wage growth.
 This type of comparison across models is particularly interesting in relation to the OE estimates.
-Above we discussed the possibility that the equality of the RE and OE estimates in model 1 was due to offsetting processes, potentially concealing a greater wage growth among the overeducated.
+Above we discussed the possibility that the equality of

+13 The UE coefficient implies that each year of excess educational requirements has a zero impact on job satisfaction (the difference between the UE and RE coefficients is 0.10, which is not significantly different from zero).
+Hence, the overall implication is that (a) requirements matched by education are positive for satisfaction, (b) excess requirements (i.e., unmatched by education) do not matter for satisfaction, and (c) excess education (i.e., unmatched by requirements) are negative for satisfaction.
+14 As in the case of learning opportunities, ordinal regression models of satisfaction the RE and OE estimates in model 1 was due to offsetting processes, potentially concealing a greater wage growth among the overeducated.
 However, as is evident in model 4 this was not the case.
 Although the OE estimate increases in relation to the results in model 1, wage growth among the overeducated is now significantly lower than among matched workers.
 There is thus no indication of greater wage growth associated with overeducation.